SoyabulIslamLincoln/fashion-MNIST-1/README.md

 So! - here starts my adventure in building a neural network classifier using Fashion MNIST.

-- First, I build a simple neural network using 3 fully-connected layers
+- First, I build a simple 3 layer neural network with fully connected layers
-- Then, I build a slightly larger Convolutional Neural Network with Dropout Regularization.
+- Then, I build a slightly larger Convolutional Neural Network

-**Goal:** To show how the training and test accuracy improves with the neural network optimizations.
+**Goal:** To show how the training and test accuracy improves with changing the neural network architecture.

 # Simple Neural Network